Research Studies and Clinical Trials Search

 International Pediatric Stroke Study (IPSS) : A study to collect Data on Pediattic Strokes.

-The IPSS aims to establish a repository of clinical and imaging data relating to stroke risk factors, presentation, treatment strategies, and outcome trajectory (recovery, recurrences) by conducting chart reviews and data abstraction (clinical and imaging), as well as administrating neurological assessments.
+This study is collecting data from patients: • Who suffered a stroke or transient ischemic attack (TIA) The International Pediatric Stroke Study (IPSS) Registry collects data on pediatric strokes.
+It aims to establish a repository of clinical and imaging data relating to stroke risk factors, presentation, treatment strategies, and outcome trajectory (recovery, recurrences) by conducting chart reviews and data abstraction (clinical and imaging), as well as administrating neurological assessments.
+The goal of the registry is to further understand, prevent, and improve outcomes in pediatric stroke.